alikamp/conserved-field-compression/README.md

 ---

+## Beyond storage: in-loop use

+Because the layer only ever touches decompressed arrays, the same closed-form correction can sit *inside* a memory-bandwidth-bound solver, not just on its output files.
+Lattice-Boltzmann (LBM) is the motivating case: it is limited by the memory traffic of streaming its distribution functions, so compressing them in-loop could free bandwidth and let larger domains fit on a single node — with the conservation guarantee keeping integrated quantities intact across the run.
+Paired with a workstation-scale stabilizer such as KPBM (github.com/alikamp/kpbm-workspace), the direction is *usable transient 3D CFD on commodity hardware instead of cluster time* — a cost- and a substantial accessibility to-solution win vs a supercluster.
+(Direction, not yet benchmarked.)

-## What did NOT work (documented dead-ends)
+## What did NOT work

-Honest negative results, kept behind flags so they can be retested on real (anisotropic) data where they may behave differently:
+Negative results, included so they can be retested on real (anisotropic) data where they may behave differently:

 - **Downsampling smooth blocks** (`downsample="const"|"tri"`, `blocked.py`):